-The development and rehabilitation projects shall (2) be submitted to the Department of Community Affairs by the municipalities in an application which contains information as may be required by the Department of Community Affairs.
+(2) The development[,] and rehabilitation [and community center] projects shall be submitted to the Department of Community Affairs by the municipalities in an application which contains information as may be required by the Department of Community Affairs.
 Upon approval of the project application, the municipality shall execute the project according to standards and provisions required or set by State laws and in accordance with the contracts, bidding procedures and manner established, approved or accepted by the Department of Community Affairs or other designated agencies of the Commonwealth and in accordance with the construction, site and financial plans and specifications required, reviewed and approved by the Department of Community Affairs or other agencies of the Commonwealth or private consulting firm retained for the purpose of project review.